 Millfield is a good place for dog walking and there is also an area for recreational play, with rugby posts.
 There is a fenced off play area at the bottom of the park; this is not managed or maintained by The Parks Trust.

-Please remember that this is a floodplain and so is prone to flooding.
+Please remember that this area is a floodplain and is prone to flooding.

 There is no designated car park for Millfield, however parking is available at the council maintained car parks in Stony Stratford.

-There is good disabled access at Millfield, with pathways around the park.
-There is a hump bridge that needs to be crossed if coming from Stony Stratford’s housing estate.
+There is good access at Millfield, with hard surfaced pathways around the park.
+Please note, there is a hump bridge that needs to be crossed if approaching the park from Stony Stratford’s housing estate.